Packerson/Upload_Images_Api/README.md

 # Upload_Images_Api

 Django rest framework appliaction allows users to upload their images.
-Depepend of user tier, also tier can be added by admin in admin panel.
+Depends of tier user will get a link to images, also tier can be added by admin in admin panel.
 After upadted image user will get link to theris image and link to thumbnail depened of tier.

 ### Tiers: